anugyaverma99/mern-project/README.md

-for backend code refer to the repository-
+for backend code, refer to the repository- https://github.com/anugyaverma99/mern-project-server